David Arnold Research

 Reply from Dr. Merkowitz

-6d.
-Lawsuit against Dr. Pearlman.
+6b.
+Lawsuit against SAO and/or Dr. Pearlman

 The Declaration filed by Dr. Pearlman is shown below.
-In Section 7, of the file

 Pearlman Declaration.

-"assess the Lares-2 satellite for inclusion in the ILRS".
-He never made any such
+for inclusion in the ILRS".
+He never made any such request to the best of

-new design.
-I was told "Do whatever you can to support this work".
+show that I was asked to help with the new design.
+I was told "Do whatever you can

 My lawsuit was dismissed on the grounds of sovereign immunity.
 Immunity is not

 innocence.
 The facts were never adjudicated.
-There is now a public record in Federal

-The court order is given in the file Court Order.
+The court order is given in the file

 As stated in the court order, the Westfall Act "accords federal employees absolute